microsoft/AdaptiveCards/specs/DesignDiscussions/InputValidation.md

 }
 ```

+For v1 of this feature, only the ```onSubmit``` behaviour will be implemented as after some talks with our MVPs we considered it would be better to provide an incremental experience with this feature.

 ### Validation for ChoiceSet and Toggle Inputs

 When we think of validation our first thought may go towards text inputs, but we also support ChoiceSet and Toggle elements.
 The currently proposed validation behavior should be almost the same as text input based validation but considering that usually interaction with this types of elements is not done using a keyboard.